GPRS General Packet Radio Service Tutorial

 - More applications: The packet switched technology including the always on connectivity combined with the higher data rates opens up many more possibilities for new applications.
 One of the chief growth areas that arose from GPRS was the Blackberry form of mobile or PDA.
 This provided for remote email applications along with web browsing, etc.

 The GSM and GPRS elements of the system operate separately.
-The GSM technology still carries the voice calls, while GPRS technology is sued for the data.
+The GSM technology still carries the voice calls, while GPRS technology is used for the data.
 As a result voice and data can be sent and received simultaneously.
+Some people refer to the system as GSM GPRS.

 What is GPRS? - packet switching